Saizen click.easy Powder for Injection

 - Growth failure in children who have a deficiency of natural human growth hormone.

-- Growth failure in girls who have gonadal dysgenesis, a genetic condition often referred to as Turner Syndrome, which may cause short stature.
+- Growth failure in girls who have a genetic condition called gonadal dysgenesis, often referred to as Turner Syndrome, which may cause short stature.

 - Growth hormone deficiency in adults.